plasticmacaroni/bg3-missables/checklist.md

   - Do the same for each companion you'd like a free potion for
 - Dominate the gnoll, and you can harvest Linsella's parasite (in the kitchen)
 - Find the third Orpheus disc in Balthazar's tower and have Lae'zel comment
+- Save the gnomes (talk to them before freeing them)
+- Save the tieflings
+  - Talk to Rolan
 # Things the author hasn't seen yet
 - Check out the morgue
 - Deal with the gith patrol